mikro-orm/mikro-orm/README.md

 ## 📖 Documentation

-MikroORM's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at https://mikro-orm.io.
+MikroORM v3 documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at https://mikro-orm.io.

 There is also auto-generated [CHANGELOG.md](CHANGELOG.md) file based on commit messages (via `semantic-release`).

+> You can browse MikroORM v2 docs at https://mikro-orm.github.io/docs/v2/.

+> To upgrade to v3, please see the [upgrading guide](docs/upgrading-v2-to-v3.md).

 ## ✨ Core Features